 Never use any form of salt on your roof.
 Not only will it not melt an ice dam the likelihood of it stopping one is slim.
 Salt will stain and damage roofing materials and any runoff later will damage any surface or plants below.

-By using a roof snow rake to remove snow from your roof regularly you may help prevent an ice dam.
+If you own have a roof rake, even if it’s not one of the best roof rakes, using it to remove snow from your roof regularly you may help prevent an ice dam.
 But, do not try to remove ice with it.
 Again, this may well damage your roof and even pull shingles off with it.

 How To Remove Ice Dams: Best DIY Methods

 Although this is about ice dam removal, you will find that a lot also pertains to ice dam prevention.
 Mainly, as you will see, the two go hand in hand.

 Using Calcium Chloride De-Icer